vicprince/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring me home : Write a script that changes the working directory to the user’s home directory The long format : Display current directory contents in a long format Hidden files	: Display current directory contents, including hidden files (starting with .)
+I love numbers	: Display current directory with content:
+		  Long format
+		  with user and group IDs displayed numerically
+		  And hidden files (starting with .)